fhamborg/Giveme5W1H/README.md

 ### Installation

 #### Stanford CoreNLP Server
 Giveme5W1H requires the Stanford Core Server to preprocess news articles.
 Giveme5W1H has been tested with the 2017-06-09 build.
-Other builds may work as well, but no support will be given,.
+Other builds may work as well, but no support will be given.

 Download the [server](http://nlp.stanford.edu/software/stanford-corenlp-full-2017-06-09.zip) and [models](http://nlp.stanford.edu/software/stanford-english-corenlp-2017-06-09-models.jar).
 Then, extract the server zip file, and move the models.jar into the server folder, like so:
 ```